-Promoting accessible and affordable transit across Detroit.
+Promoting accessible and affordable transit across Detroit and Hamtramck.

-Driving city-wide growth across Detroit’s diverse neighborhoods.
+Driving city-wide growth across Detroit and Hamtramck’s diverse neighborhoods.

 Perhaps the best-kept secret of Detroit and Hamtramck are their neighborhoods.
-From Woodbridge to Boston Edison and New Center to the East Side, Michigan’s 4th district includes some of the state’s more diverse communities.
+From Woodbridge to Boston Edison and New Center to the East Side, Michigan’s 4th district includes some of the state’s most diverse communities.

-Supporting Detroit business owners, entrepreneurs, and residents.
+Supporting District 4 business owners, entrepreneurs, and residents.

-Supporting Detroit children and families through education.
+Supporting Detroit and Hamtramck’s children and families through education.

 Detroit and Hamtramck’s future depends on how we educate our children.
 Lansing has taken steps to improve funding for District 4 schools, and Matt knows that a strong voice is needed in the capitol to maintain this commitment to the district’s school system.